character0/Challenges/README.md

     - Keeping sort order while building list.
     - Keeping track of population statistics while processing files to find the highest populated city and total population for each city.
-- Async calls for file processing.
+- Using async calls for processing multiple files of the same type simultaneously.
-- Processing of different file types simultaneously.
+- Using async calls for processing of different file types simultaneously.

 **How would you scale your solution to a much larger dataset (too large for a single machine to store)?**

-Migrate the program to a Spark job and leverage Apache Spark.
-The code can easily be modified to a Java Spark job for disributed computing of much larger datasets.
+In order to scale to a larger dataset, I would migrate the program to a Spark job and leverage Apache Spark.
+The code can easily be modified to a Java Spark job for exactly this purpose, distributed computing of much larger datasets.